realm/realm-scanner/README.md

 2. Tap the camera icon to take a photo of some text.
 3. The app will then start uploading the image, and will return the results when it is complete.

+# Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!

+This project adheres to the [Contributor Covenant Code of Conduct](https://realm.io/conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

+# License

+Distributed under the Apache license.
+See ``LICENSE`` for more information.